How Charities Can Attract More Volunteers and Keep Them

 30 minute discovery call

-How we helped a local Hospice stand out
+How we helped a local hospice stand out

 We recently worked with a much-loved charity in Worcestershire providing hospice care and support to local families.
 They wanted to attract new volunteers and set themselves apart from other charities in a competitive market for people’s time and commitment.

-We met with their Head of People, reviewed their website and social media, and worked closely with the team to shape a 20-page visual culture book that felt fun, warm, and entirely them.
-It included a welcome from the Chief Executive, the charity’s history and values, a range of volunteer stories and roles, the volunteer agreement and benefits, and a clear picture of what joining the hospice community looks and feels like.
+Working through Worcestershire County Council’s workforce planning programme, they came to us to create a volunteer culture book, timed to launch at an upcoming event.
+We met with their Head of People, reviewed their website and social media, and worked closely with the team to shape a 20-page visual culture book that felt fun, warm and entirely them.
+It included a welcome from the Chief Executive, the charity’s history and values, volunteer stories and roles, the volunteer agreement and benefits, and a clear picture of what joining the hospice community looks and feels like.

-Their Head of People and Operations, said:
+Head of People and Operations

 Three things any charity can do now

 • Review your volunteer-facing materials.
 Read them as a potential volunteer would.
-Is it clear what you stand for, what the experience will be like, and why someone should choose you?
+Is it clear what you stand for, what the experience will be like and why someone should choose you?

 • Audit your onboarding process.
 Map out what happens between someone expressing interest and their first day.
 Where do people fall through the gaps?

-Do volunteers have the same legal rights as employees?
+• Do volunteers have the same legal rights as employees?

-What should be in a volunteer welcome pack?
+• What should be in a volunteer welcome pack?

 Explore related insights

-1. Employment Rights Article
+1. Article

 Read Article